Mukherjee Cardiovascular Innovations Lab

 Undergraduate Student Researcher

-Arindam Bagga is a sophomore at the Johns Hopkins University.
+Arindam Bagga is a junior at the Johns Hopkins University.
 He is currently studying Public Health and has an interest in cardiovascular epidemiology.
 His research in the Mukherjee lab is studying mortality trends and disparities that occur in different cardiovascular diseases, specially identifying sociodemographic factors and looking at ways to explain and reduce these disparities.
 He is also involved in studying echocardiographic features in patients with systemic sclerosis who have pulmonary hypertension alongside heart failure with preserved ejection fraction.
 Outside the lab, Arindam loves to be outdoors, watch movies, and play sports.

 Mark Naddour